bluegreen-labs/daymetr/cran-comments.md

 ## Failure note for MacOS

-MacOS tests fail due to the compilation errors on both Github Actions and rhub.
-This seems to be an error with the recent terra release.
+MacOS tests fail due to the compilation errors or limited netcdf support on Github Actions and rhub.

 (https://builder.r-hub.io/status/original/daymetr_1.7.1.tar.gz-02510e69bf5f4a11b0a37477619efd66)

-Ignoring this is at your discretion.
+Ignoring this is at your discretion as I can't seem to resolve the issue, while the package otherwise functions.

 ## rhub / github actions R CMD check results